sujee/data-prep-kit-examples/rag-ai-alliance-website/README.md

 This example will show how to crawl a website, process HTML files and query them using RAG.

+We will utilize Data Prep Kit for this.

 Here is the process:

 `website ---(crawler) --> HTML files --- (html2pq)--> markdown content ---(llama-index)--> save to vector db (Milvus) ---(query)---> LLM`